Visiting Kennedy Space Center with Kids: Guide + Launch Day Tips!

 You might want to purchase your tickets and book tours online to avoid the lines on-site, because if you are visiting around a school holiday or for one of the rocket launches, the lines will be massive!
 If you are unsure of your plans, there are self-service kiosks at the entrance if you know what you want.

-There are also some amazing experiences you can enroll in such as Fly with an Astronaut, Kennedy Space Center Explore Tour, and the Launch Director Tour.
+There are also some amazing experiences you can enroll in such as Chat with an Astronaut, Kennedy Space Center Explore Tour, Land and Drive on Mars, Walk on Mars, and Microgravity Training States.
 These are all ticket enhancements for an additional cost, so you will want to plan ahead to plan enough time and budget accordingly.

-My husband, a self-admitted space nerd, really wanted to splurge for a once-in-a-lifetime Astronaut Training Experience (ATX), which includes a half-day of astronaut training including riding simulators, and building our own rockets.
+My husband, a self-admitted space nerd, really wanted to splurge for a once-in-a-lifetime Astronaut Training Experience (ATX), which includes five hours of astronaut training including riding simulators, and building our own rockets.
 Unfortunately, the timing didn’t work out for us though.

 Another thing you might want to look at is whether or not a launch is scheduled.
 When we visited, a SpaceX launch was scheduled for the next day.
 We did catch a distant glimpse of the rocket on the active launch pad from our KSC Explore Tour (formerly the Launch Pad Tour), although the SpaceX rockets are so narrow it was nearly indistinguishable from the tower next to it.

 We were bummed we couldn’t visit the day of the launch but it turns out it was scrubbed and pushed back to the following week anyway.
+Luckily I visited again another time and got to see a launch!
 If you are lucky enough to visit KSC on a launch day, be sure to follow my tips below.

 Launch pad tour at Kennedy Space Center via We3Travel